 Every marketer these days is buzzing about the new opportunities that exist online and trying to figure out where to find the newest and most insightful social media tips.
+While Twitter tips can generate noticeable ROI, organic social media content distribution across networks helps brands come off as genuine to their audiences.

 Try searching the Internet and you’ll be inundated with articles upon articles written by so-called social media gurus, ninjas, or wizards who claim they’ve got the answer to making big bucks with social media.
 While some of these articles may be entertaining, most are redundant and don’t offer any true insight as to how to connect and engage with your customers online.
 I hope I can do a better job with these 5 different social media tips: